An improved setting for generalized functions: fine ultrafunctions: Preliminary notions

-Here, we recall the basic definitions and some facts regarding Non-Archimedean fields.
 In the following, ${\mathbb{K}}$ will denote an ordered field.
-We recall that such a field contains (a copy of) the rational numbers.
 Its elements will be called numbers.
+It is well known that every ordered field contains (a copy of) the rational numbers; hence the following definitions makes sense:

 \begin{definition} Let $\mathbb{K}$ be an ordered field.
 Let $\xi \in \mathbb{K}$.
 We say that:

 \begin{itemize} \item $\xi $ is infinitesimal if, for all positive $n\in \mathbb{N}$, $|\xi |<\frac{1}{n}$;